omarsaifuddin/OwO/README.md

 # OwO-bot
-A simple Discord bot that takes text prompts and translates them to OwO text, supporting other silly dialects.
+A simple bot written with discord.py that takes text prompts and translates them to OwO text, supporting other silly dialects.

 ### Currently has dictionaries for the following, in no particular order:
 - OwO Speak (!owo)